kean/articles/2017-07-10-api-client-in-swift.markdown

 }
 ```

-> There are no prefixes to make the code more concise.
-In reality, you would either add them or put those types in a separate module.

-To make endpoint initializers more concise `decode` closures can be inferred automatically (depends on the JSON mapper being used):
+To make endpoint initializers more concise, the `decode` closure can be inferred automatically.

 ```swift
 extension Endpoint where Response: Swift.Decodable {